ShrimpFriedCode/C291-Fall1-2017/Ex1.md

 ## Overview

-* Setup your git repository (watch the videos provided first)
+* Setup your git repository (watch the videos provided on Canvas first)
 * Write a C program, run it, and commit it back to your repository.

 ## 1 Setting up your Repositories